newpatiente2e/docs/docs/25-form-recognizer-studio/50-train-model.md

 1. Select **Test** from the Form Recognizer Studio menu.
 1. Browse for a file or drag and drop a file into the **Test** page.
 For this workshop, select a form from the **training_labeled** folder.
 1. With a file selected, choose the **Analyze** button to test the model.
-1. The model results are displayed in the main window and the fields extracted are listed in the right navigation bar.
+1. The model results are displayed in the main window and the fields extracted are listed in the right navigation bar on the *fields* tab.
 1. Validate your model by evaluating the results for each field.
-1. The right navigation bar also has the sample code to invoke your model and the JSON results from the API.
+1. The right navigation bar also includes sample code to invoke your model and the JSON results from the API.

 Congratulations you've trained a custom model in the Form Recognizer Studio!
 Your model is ready for use with the patient registration app.